AltimitSystems/mv-android-client/README.md

 Usage support is provided with this tutorial.

+You are free to provide a translation of this tutorial with the condition that you link back to this repository and the original English translation hosted at HBGames.org.

 ## Bugs, issues and enhancements

 Please create reports for bugs related to the project at [GitHub issues](https://github.com/AltimitSystems/mv-android-client/issues)